eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/component.md

 ## Loader
 This will replace the initial loading screen.
 Available in both `AdvancedUI` and `BasicUI`.

-The React component Props `show` has be handled for this customization.
+The React component will receive the following props: `show`.

 ```js